juicedatom/jqiskit/README.md

 ## Examples

 You will find several examples of usage in the `notebooks/` directory.
 Note that in order to run the `QiskitComparison` notebook you'll need to `pip install qiskit`.
 I didn't include it in the `setup.py` because it's not needed in the actual `jqiskit` library.
+If you want to look at the meat of the code, you should check under the `jqiskit/` subfolder.
+There, you will see three files.

+### api.py
+This file holds the fundamental usage and implementation of the `QuantumCircuit` clone.

+### gates.py
+This file holds all the different gates required for the simulation, and the fundamental base-level gates.

+### backend.py
+This file holds all the real nitty-gritty business logic required to get everything to work.

 ## Testing